-Women Only Classes
+Women Only Classes For Female Health

 Each week, Flametree has two Women Only classes.

-In each class there will be women of all different ages. some will be menstruating regularly, others will be peri-menopausal, some menopausal and some will be post-menopausal.
+In each class there will be women of all different ages.
+Some will be menstruating regularly, others will be perimenopausal, some menopausal and some will be post-menopausal.

 The main difference between the beginner and non-beginner classes is that the beginner postures will be limited to easy, introductory poses that are suitable for beginners.